formlio/forml/docs/index.rst

 Not Just Another DAG
 --------------------

-Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out among the many other task dependency processing systems due to:
+Despite DAG (directed acyclic graph) being at the heart of ForML operations, it stands out among the many other task dependency processing systems due to its:

 #.
-Its specialization on machine learning problems, that is wired right into the flow topology.
+Specialization in machine learning problems wired right into the flow topology.
 #.
-Concept of high-level operator composition which helps to wrap complex ML techniques into simple
+Concept of high-level operator composition helping to wrap complex ML techniques into simple
    reusable units.
 #.
-An abstraction of runtime dependencies allowing to implement fully portable projects that can
+Abstraction of runtime dependencies allowing to implement fully portable projects that can be
-   be operated interchangeably using different technologies.
+   operated interchangeably using different technologies.

 History